 If you're thinking about getting a permanent dental prosthesis, talk to your dentist to learn more about the process.
 Permanent dentures are false teeth that are attached to the jaw.
 These dental prostheses are an alternative to removable dentures for missing teeth.
 Approximately 32.6 million Americans have dentures.

 Using dentures is a great option for many people who have lost teeth.
-However, there are many different choices available and the decision to get dentures is often a difficult one.
-Here are some of the main questions you should ask before deciding on dentures for your teeth.
+However, there are many different choices available, and the decision to get dentures is often a difficult one.
+Here are some of the main questions you should ask before deciding on dentures for your teeth, and Compton and Broomhead Dental Center, a trusted dental clinic specializing in dentures, can help guide you through this important decision-making process.

 Disadvantages of snap-in dentures